matin-ufl/har_shape_features/dictionary_learning/Readme.md

     out_folder = r"/Users/matin/Desktop/UCI HAR Dataset/training/draft_dictionaries/"
     learnDictionaryDraft(activity, atomLenSec, training_folder, out_folder)
 ```

+If, triaxial dictionary is preferred, `learnDraftDicionary_triAxia` should be used instead.

 The learned **dictionary draft** requires one additional pass to remove identical or similar _atoms_ and generate the **final dictionary** for an activity.